somatonic/ChromePhpLogger/README.md

 - server vars etc.
 - mySQL query log

-When installed you can also use ChromePhp static methods to output your own data your templates:
+When installed you can also use ChromePhp static methods to output your own data your templates or modules:

 ```
 ChromePhp::log($page->somefield);